zanettanorris/BookingDemo/README.md

 Took four weeks to get a new computer, thanks to COVID.
 But, it's here: 12GB i7 > 4GB A4.
 July 2, 2020.

 Added View controller class to call index.html file.
-Added a view, called index.html to template folder.
+Added a view, index.html, to template folder.
 Added Bootstrap dependencies to pom.xml file.
-Tutorial uses Thymeleaf to preserve functionality in offline mode.
-I have been trying to achieve the same results without using the ThymeLeaf file structure and code.
+I don't need to preserve offline functionality so I have been trying to make the project work without using ThymeLeaf file structure and code.
-I will probably learn more if I start my own project from scratch instead.
+Might be more useful to just start my own project.
 August 30, 2020.